 The Murchison falls national park

 Murchison falls national park is Uganda’s largest park.
-It became a park in 1952.
+In fact, it became a park in 1952.

 The spectacular Murchison falls gave the park its name.
-This is where the river Nile forcefully flows down 45 meters.
-That is, through an 8 meters narrow rocky gap.
+This is where the river Nile forcefully flows 45 meters down.
+The river gushes through a small space and falls on the rocks below.
 The river then continues its journey to the Mediterranean Sea.

-The river Nile divides Murchison national park into two parts-north and south.
+The Nile divides Murchison national park into two parts-north and south.
 The northern side of the park has most animals.
 Since it is mainly grassland, it attracts a lot of the grazers.
-And ofcourse the predators as a result.
+And of course the predators as a result.

 This consists of savanna and borassus palms, riverine woodland and acacia trees.
-Some forest patches also make part o the park.
-However the southern side of the park is mainly wood-land and has fewer animals.
+Some forest patches also make part of the park’s vegetation.
+However the southern side of the park is mainly woodland and has fewer animals.
+In the dry season, the Jacaranda trees along the road have pretty purple flowers.

 Well known visitors to the park include; Winston Churchill, Theodore Roosevelt, Ernest Hemingway and British royals.